 https://youtu.be/wEu7quzUsDk — this is a perfect example of predator vs. prey.
 (TRIGGER WARNING :: the audio is extremely disturbing.
 Proceed with caution)

 Predators have friends!
 They can be the sweetest people on earth!
 Again, they don’t have to look like predators to be predators!

-At the same time, I do not endorse women who will use the “predator! rape!” button as a way to get even with someone they hate or because they participated in a one night stand that they regretted afterwards.
+At the same time, I do not endorse women who will use the “predator! rape!” ( *Cough* Melissa Schuman *Cough*) button as a way to get even with someone they hate or because they participated in a one night stand that they regretted afterwards.
+(Let me make this LOUD and CRYSTAL CLEAR :: If you had a one night stand with a guy/girl you didn’t really like but gave the ok to be intimate with him/her, but then decided you felt grossed out or didn’t like the way things turned out because of it afterwards… DON’T. CRY.
+RAPE!!!
+It’s an insult and a slap to the face for those who’ve truly been preyed upon!
+It’s also a CRIME!)
 I encourage women to share their stories and stand by and support them in spite of backlash but I cannot do so if they aren’t willing to do their part in coming forward.
 I revoke my support towards women/man who take a bribe to accuse an innocent man/woman of a crime.

 However, this post is intended to shine the light on why many victims don’t come forward right away… so back to my argument.